Economy of Mizoram

 Mizoram is one of the fastest growing economies among the states of India with a per capital income of Rs 308571.
 Mizoram had the second highest GSDP growth during the 11th Five Year Plan (2007–2012) in Northeast India at 11% exceeding the target of 7.8% which is also much higher than the national average of 7.9%.
 During the 10th Five Year Plan (2002–2007), the Gross State Domestic Product (GSDP) was expected to grow at around 5.3% but grew at 5.7%.
 The biggest contributors to GSDP growth are agriculture, public administration and construction work.
-Tertiary sector of service sector continued to have the contribution to the GSDP with its share hovering between 58% and 60% during the past half a decade.
+The tertiary sector of the service sector continued to have the contribution to the GSDP with its share hovering between 58% and 60% during the past half a decade.